superfly/docs/getting-started/troubleshooting.html.md

 ### Inspect with SSH

-You can use `fly ssh console` to connect to a running instance of your application.
+You can use `fly ssh console` to get a shell on a running Machines in your app.
 Use `fly ssh console -s` to select a specific Machine.

 ## WARNING The app is listening on the incorrect address (Host and port checking)

-To be reachable by Fly Proxy, an app needs to listen on 0.0.0.0 and bind to the `internal_port` defined in the `fly.toml` configuration file.
+Check your app's host and port settings.
+To be reachable by Fly Proxy, an app needs to listen on `0.0.0.0` and bind to the `internal_port` defined in the `fly.toml` configuration file.

 If your app is not listening on the expected address and the configured port, you’ll get the following warning message when you deploy your app: